mohanvedase/Ingress_Path_Based_Routing/README.md

                         * Similar rules exist for `service3`, `service4`, and `service5`.

-**this Ingress creates a single entry point for your application with different access paths.
+**This Ingress creates a single entry point for your application with different access paths.
 It routes traffic based on the path prefix in the request URL to the corresponding Service.**

 **The Interaction Process**
 #### *Ingress Creation:*